IMAGE OF 1936 TYPE ONLY

 The earlier dates tone easily and many of the MS examples I now see have considerable toning straight from original rolls.
 All examples I offer, including those in Proof or Specimen strikes are in standard 2x2 card holders unless otherwise specified and if there is toning I will mention it.

 1987 BRASS DOLLAR 1987 Loon dollars, the first of this series, were issued in bank rolls (MS) and as Proof singles in a blue box.
-They are not found in the normal proof, specimen and proof-like sets as those contained voyageur nickel dollar instead
+They are not found in the proof, specimen and proof-like sets as those contained voyageur nickel dollars instead

 |